PauloTVC/PortfolioPauloTVCarvalho/README.md

 * Mechanical Design: Solidworks (CSWA), SolidEdge and ANSYS.
 * Programming Languages: Python, C++ and Matlab/Simulink.
 * Robotic: ROS.
-* Languages: Portuguese and English.
+* Languages: Portuguese (native) and English (intermediary/advanced).

 ## Labrob Projects

+The Laboratory of Robotics (LabRob) is focused on the development and control of intelligent robotic systems.
+The research topics include: Project and Control of High-performance Manipulators, Project and Control of Autonomous Mobile Robots, Simultaneous Localization and Mapping (SLAM) and Path planning.

 | Trekking Robot | Senior Year Project |
 |------|------|